txpipe/pallas/README.md

 ### Network

-`pallas-network2` is a P2P-focused rewrite intended to eventually replace `pallas-network`.
-New projects should evaluate both.
+The Ouroboros networking stack — multiplexer and mini-protocols for node-to-node and node-to-client communication. `pallas-network2` is a P2P-focused rewrite intended to eventually replace `pallas-network`; new projects should evaluate both.

 | Crates                              | Description                                                           |
 | ----------------------------------- | --------------------------------------------------------------------- |